List of awards and nominations received by Florence Pugh

-The following is a list of awards and nominations received by English actress Florence Pugh.
+The following is a list of awards and nominations received by Florence Pugh, the English actress known for her roles on stage and screen.
+Her achievements include a Screen Actors Guild Award as well as nominations for an Academy Award, and three BAFTA Awards.

 She gained recognition for her portrayal of an unhappily married woman in the independent drama film Lady Macbeth (2016).
 Her performance won her the British Independent Film Award for Best Actress.
-In 2019, she received further critical acclaim – for her performances as Dani Ardor in the horror film Midsommar and as Amy March in the period film Little Women.
+In 2019, she received further critical acclaim – for her performances as Dani Ardor in Ari Aster's horror film Midsommar and as Amy March in Greta Gerwig's period film Little Women.
 The latter earned her nominations for the BAFTA Award and Academy Award for Best Supporting Actress.
+She portrayed Jean Tatlock in Christopher Nolan's historical epic Oppenheimer (2023).